 - The woman is generally unwell or seems unduly anxious or distressed.

-Prophylaxis should be considered for close family members if Group A streptococcal infection is suspected.
+Prophylaxis should be considered for close family members if either Group A streptococcal (GAS) or meningococcus (Neisseria meningitidis) infection is suspected.

 Administration of intravenous broad-spectrum antibiotics within one hour of suspicion of severe sepsis, with or without septic shock, is recommended: